 - Rotation in infection prevention and control, antimicrobial stewardship, and public health practice

-Investigative and clinical skills acquired during the Pediatric Infectious Diseases Fellowship prepare and distinguish our fellows as highly competitive for research funding and outstanding in clinical competence.
+The investigative and clinical skills you acquire during the Pediatric Infectious Diseases Fellowship will prepare and distinguish you as highly competitive for research funding and outstanding in clinical competence.

 The fellowship includes a minimum of 12 months of clinical training and up to 24 months of clinical or laboratory-based research, with the opportunity to receive a postdoctoral certificate or a postdoctoral master's degree in clinical and translational science.

 Our fellows work directly with staff physicians in a collegial atmosphere.
 Our program is also closely allied with Mayo Clinic's adult internal medicine Infectious Diseases Fellowship, which provides unique opportunities to see the differences and similarities between infectious disease practices.

 In addition to clinical and research training, our program offers several other educational experiences:

 - Infection prevention and control

 - Jeffrey Modell Foundation Diagnostic and Research Center in primary immunodeficiency

 - Center for Clinical and Translational Science (CCaTS)